-Goldenrod—with pollen that is too heavy and sticky to become airborne—needs to put on a show to attract pollinating insects.
-Since those are the flowers we see through our watery eyes, in between sneezes, they get the blame.
+But since it’s often goldenrod’s flowers that we see through our watery eyes, in between sneezes, they get the blame.
 Many allergy-prone gardeners go to great lengths to avoid goldenrod unnecessarily.
+What a shame.
+Goldenrod is a native plant beloved by pollinators and very beneficial to the garden and wildlife.

 I’ve been told that over 25 species of goldenrod live in my area and I have several different kinds in my yard.
 If you look at them carefully you can see the subtle differences.
 Some have lance-shaped leaves while others are more elliptical.
 Some of the leaves are hairy while others are smooth.
 The flowers can be on only one side of the stem or completely surrounding it.